jameslawler/notes/docs/portuguese-language/verbs/sentir.md

 ## Writing Prompts

 1. O que te faz feliz?
 What makes you happy?
-2. Quais alimentos cheiram melhor para você?
+2. Quais os alimentos cheiram melhor para si?
 Which foods smell the best to you?
-3. Qual foi o momento emocionante que você viveu?
+3. Qual foi o momento emocionante que viveu?
 What is an emotional moment you experienced?